asaleminiK/djabarri_bluetooth/README.md

 ESP-IDF Gatt Server & Client
 ========================

 This is a Bluedroid server demonstration.
 This project has no special purpose yet.
-There are two services, service A has two characteristics, and service B has one.
+There are two services, service A has any number of user-definable characteristics, and service B has one.
 This code is designed so a Bluetooth client can connect, write, and read from characterisitics, as well as listen to notifications.

 BUGS
 ========================

-Service A does not support notifications yet.
-This is an issue with handles.
+No reported bugs.

 TODO
 ========================

--Create the Client codebase
--Fix Notification handling
--Enable FreeRTOS for SPI
+-Enable client to read from multiple characteristics -Enable server to support 2 instances so iOS app can connect -Enable FreeRTOS for SPI